Commercial Property Solicitors

 Landlords and tenants purchasing and negotiating new leases or renewing existing ones

 Commercial leases can be very long and complex documents and you should make sure that you get the best legal advice before entering into one.
-We are experienced in negotiating favourable terms on behalf of both landlords and tenants, and we explain very clearly the implications of every clause.
+We are experienced in negotiating favourable terms on behalf of both landlords and tenants, and as part of our service we explain very clearly the implications of every clause.

 We act from start to finish in a leasehold transaction.
 There are intricacies involved in commercial leases and it is risky to navigate these yourself without speaking with people who know.
-Whether you are the landlord or tenant, talk to us before committing to the transaction and we’ll give you essential advice to make the agreement work for you.
+Whether you are the landlord or tenant, or simply someone contemplating a new venture or investment, talk to us before committing to the transaction and we’ll give you essential advice to make the agreement work for you.

 There are a number of aspects to buying investment property and our team is experienced in navigating clients through such transactions and avoiding potential pitfalls.
 There may be considerations regarding planning, VAT election, or using pension funds to buy or sell investment properties.
 With our advice, you will be best placed to make those decisions.